redhat-developer/devfile-registry/README.md

 > [!WARNING]
 > This repository has been retired and will no longer be maintained.
 It has been archived and will remain read-only.

-Source repository for the Red Hat product devfile registry

-## Registry Updates

-The staging product devfile registry is refreshed upon each commit to main in this repository.
-Production is promoted manually and as mentioned above, is done each Wednesday, as needed.

-If you are a stack owner and need to request an urgent refresh of the registry service before Wednesday (for example if a stack is broken), please open an issue in this repository outlining the following:

-- Stack name
-- Why the refresh is needed
-- Why the refresh cannot wait until the next regularly scheduled refresh

 ## Developing

 ### Prerequisites